return42/sphkerneldoc/doc/books/linux_tv/media/v4l/diff-v4l.rst

-The ``x``, ``y``, ``width`` and ``height`` fields moved into struct :ref:`v4l2_rect <v4l2-rect>` substructure ``c`` of struct ``v4l2_crop``.
+The ``x``, ``y``, ``width`` and ``height`` fields moved into struct :ref:`v4l2_rect <v4l2-rect>` substructure ``c`` of struct :c:type:`struct v4l2_crop`.
 The ``decimation`` field was dropped.
 In the V4L2 API the scaling factor is implied by the size of the cropping rectangle and the size of the captured or overlaid image.

 The ``VIDEO_CAPTURE_ODD`` and ``VIDEO_CAPTURE_EVEN`` flags to capture only the odd or even field, respectively, were replaced by